TomPallister/Ocelot/docs/features/authentication.rst

 If a ReRoute is authenticated Ocelot will invoke whatever scheme is associated with it while executing the authentication middleware.
 If the request fails authentication Ocelot returns a http status code 401.

+If you want to configure AuthenticationOptions the same for all ReRoutes, do it in GlobalConfiguration the same way as for ReRoute.
+If there are AuthenticationOptions configured both for GlobalConfiguration and ReRoute, the ReRoute section has priority.

 JWT Tokens
 ^^^^^^^^^^